 What is SECR and why is it important for your business?

-Understanding SECR is the first step towards achieving compliance
+Understanding Streamlined Energy and Carbon Reporting (SECR) is the first step towards achieving compliance.

 What is SECR?